Shape of the universe: Curved space

-Scientists could experimentally calculate Ω to determine the curvature two ways.
+Scientists can calculate Ω to determine the curvature in two ways.
 One is to count all the mass–energy in the universe and take its average density, then divide that average by the critical energy density.
 Data from the Wilkinson Microwave Anisotropy Probe (WMAP) as well as the Planck spacecraft give values for the three constituents of all the mass–energy in the universe – normal mass (baryonic matter and dark matter), relativistic particles (predominantly photons and neutrinos), and dark energy or the cosmological constant: